Tracial states on groupoid $C^*$-algebras and essential freeness: Applications

-\begin{lem} Let $\Gamma$ be a discrete group acting trivially on a locally compact Hausdorff space $X$ equipped with a probability Radon measure $\mu$.
-Then the following are equivalent: \begin{enumerate} \item $\tau^\fix_\mu$ can be extended to a tracial state on $C_0(X) \rtimes_r \Gamma$; \item $\Gamma$ is amenable; \item $X \rtimes \Gamma$ has the weak containment property. \end{enumerate} Hence, if $\Gamma$ is not amenable then $\tau^\fix_\mu$ cannot be extended to a tracial state on $C_0(X) \rtimes_r \Gamma$. \end{lem}
+\begin{lem} Let $\Gamma$ be a discrete group acting trivially on a compact Hausdorff space $X$ with a probability Radon measure $\mu$.
+Then the following are equivalent: \begin{enumerate} \item $\tau^\fix_\mu$ can be extended to a tracial state on $C(X) \rtimes_r \Gamma$; \item $\Gamma$ is amenable; \item $X \rtimes \Gamma$ has the weak containment property. \end{enumerate} In particular, if $\Gamma$ is not amenable then $\tau^\fix_\mu$ cannot be extended to a tracial state on $C(X) \rtimes_r \Gamma$. \end{lem}